-Prestige International Marketing Services Limited (PIMSL or the Firm) provides support to a range of regular contribution and lump sum products and services through a selected panel of third party independent providers.
+Prestige International Marketing Services Limited (PIMS or the Firm) provides support to a range of regular contribution and lump sum products and services through a selected panel of third party independent providers.

-PIMSL does not give advice or recommendations.
-PIMSL handles no investment monies and will never ask you to send monies directly to it or any other third party.
+PIMS does not give advice or recommendations.
+PIMS handles no investment monies and will never ask you to send monies directly to it or any other third party.
 All the products represented have independent Banks, Life Companies and Fund Administrators handling monies, subscriptions, applications and compliance requirements.

-All the products represented by PIMSL are always shown on it’s own website.
+All the products represented by PIMS are always shown on it’s own website.

 Affiliated websites offering of Professional Only Investor Products are for professional investors.
 Platforms and interested parties need to register and fulfil the status check requirements before being able to receive information.
 These products are neither suitable nor intended for “Retail Investors”.

 The only affiliated Companies of PIMS are: